 You are entitled to a 6-month grace period before repayment, beginning at the time you cease to be enrolled at least half time.

 Repayment begins 6 months after you cease to be enrolled at least halftime.
 Length of the repayment period is set by the lender not to exceed 10 years.
 The minimum monthly payment is $50.
 You may prepay all or part of a loan at any time without penalty.

 A deferment period is a time during which repayment of principal is postponed.
 For subsidized loans, the federal government continues to pay the interest during periods of deferment.
 Refer to the loan promissory not for details on deferment provisions.

 Disbursements of Loan Funds

 Federal regulations require at least two loan disbursements per enrollment period.
 The first disbursement usually occurs at the start of the enrollment period and the second disbursement at the mid-point of the enrollment period.
 For Public Health students enrolled for a full traditional academic year, this equates to equal disbursements at the start of each semester.
 Medical students also receive two equal disbursements during their academic year.
 You must be enrolled, attending classes, and making satisfactory academic progress at the time funds are disbursed.
-Lenders are prohibited from making subsequent disbursements of a Federal Stafford Loan if you drop below half time or withdraw before the end of the semester/term.
+Universities are prohibited from making subsequent disbursements of a Federal Stafford Loan if you drop below half time or withdraw before the end of the semester/term.